VanOvermeire/sam-template-creator/README.md

 Finally, there is a checks directory for checks on input, `coordinator.py`, which coordinates the work of the other files and `template_creator.py`, which contains the argument parser and calls the coordinator.

+### Tests

+Unit tests can be run with python -m unittest.
+A relatively simple it test is run with the bash script under the it-test folder.
+It requires a bucket for uploading the lambda zip.

 ### TODO

 +++ Add other languages, via strategy
 +++ Ask some questions.
 See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? use 'middleware' for this

-++ Installer?
+++ Installer instead of cloning/executable?
 ++ Generate requirements.txt for python projects
 ++ relative location of project
-++ git hook that creates new exe before pushing to remote ++ Option to specify folders to look for in project
+++ git hook that creates new exe before pushing to remote
+++ Option to specify folders to look for in project
 ++ Config option: set memory/timeout on individual lambdas vs globally